ZDSJdeJT/silkroad-frontend/README_en.md

 ## Contributing

 If you have any suggestions or find any issues with this project, please create an issue in the backend project.
 We greatly appreciate your help and support!

+## License

+This project is developed under the LGPL-3.0 license.
+For more information, see the [LICENSE](https://github.com/ZDSJdeJT/silkroad-frontend/blob/main/LICENSE) file.